-Fareham, a small Hampshire market town at the head of a tidal creek in Portsmouth, full of history and with a fine future for its links across Europe.
+Fareham, a small Hampshire market town at the head of a tidal creek in Portsmouth Harbour, full of history with many surprising corners and with a fine future for its links across Europe.

 The historic village of Titchfield

-Just a few miles to the west of Fareham town Titchfield sits in the valley of the river Meon, a positions favoured since the Romans settled here.
-Today it has a pleasant square with 18th century houses and pubs, a a much older church with some walls at least a thousand years ago and in South street a remarkable collection of wooden framed building from the 15th century.
+Just a few miles to the west of Fareham town Titchfield sits in the valley of the river Meon, a position favoured since the Romans settled here.
+Today it has a pleasant square with 18th century houses and pubs, a much older church with some walls at least a thousand years old while in South street you'll find a remarkable collection of wooden framed buildings from the 16th century.

 A lovely walk along the little chalk stream Meon will take you to the Solent shore, or take a look at the tomb of the Earl of Southampton inside the church, one of its many attractions, before heading over to the site off his home at Titchfield Abbey.